praveen2710/Java-Development/ProofOfConcepts/Gradle/searchMart/readme.md

 GET             |  http://localhost:8080/searchMart/index/search?productName='{productName}'         |     List of 10 products that match the search string     |
 GET             |  http://localhost:8080/searchMart/index/recommendation?productId='{productId}'         |   List Of recommendation with review based on product Id       |

+* Extra's
+  1. You can run `gradle jacocoTestReport` and go to `build/jacocoHtml/index.html` to view the code coverage report.
+  2. You can view the unit test results by going to  `build/reports/tests/index.html`